arclogicsoftware/gcharts/README.md

 ## gchart_line_chart.awk

-> If you like my work follow me on [Twitter](https://twitter.com/) and [LinkedIn](http://bit.ly/ethan_ray_post).
-Sign can also sign up for a low frequency email list.
-And make sure you check out [ArcShell](https://arclogicsoftware.com/arcshell).s
+Create [Google Charts](https://developers.google.com/chart/) from the command line.
+This script is just one small component from[ArcShell](https://arclogicsoftware.com/arcshell), our commercial automation development framework for Bash.

-Create [Google Charts](https://developers.google.com/chart/) from the command line using this awk script.
+If you like my work follow me on [Twitter](https://twitter.com/) and [LinkedIn](http://bit.ly/ethan_ray_post).
+I also have a low frequency newsletter.
+If you want to know when I release another free tool you can [subscribe here](https://bit.ly/ethansnewsletter).

 The expected record format should look something like this.
  ```bash